drhsqlite/fossil-mirror/www/emaildesign.md

       the email queue database and forwards email messages to the Postfix mail transfer agent.
 There is an example TCL script in the [tools/email-sender.tcl](/file/tools/email-sender.tcl) file
-      of the source tree that shows how to this is done.
+      of the source tree that shows how this is done.

   3.  <b>"dir"</b> &rarr; Write outgoing email messages as individual files in a designated directory.
 This might be useful for